 - Students who are frustrated by not being able to produce work that consistently reflects their true understanding and abilities

-- Students whom teachers, parents, counsellors or GPs have identified as struggling with self-motivation, focus, organisation and follow-through
+- Students whom teachers, parents, counselors, or GPs have identified as struggling with self-motivation, focus, organization, and follow-through

 - Students with diagnosed or suspected ADHD Executive Function challenges

-- Adult ADHD and vocational support is also available – click here for more information.
+- Adult ADHD, post-secondary and vocational support are also available – click here for more information.

 Where is it held?